nenyehub/ftxusderivatives-python/README.md

 # ftxusderivatives-python
-An unofficial Python wrapper for the [REST API](https://docs.ledgerx.com/reference/overview) of FTX US Derivatives, formerly known as LedgerX.
+An unofficial Python wrapper for the [REST and WebSocket APIs](https://docs.ledgerx.com/reference/overview) of FTX US Derivatives, formerly known as LedgerX.
 I have no affiliation with FTX US Derivatives.
 Use this at your own risk.

 ## Features
 - Implementation of all REST endpoints, detailed [here](https://docs.ledgerx.com/reference/overview)